-Once your corn snake is ready for handling, take it slow at first.
+Once your corn snake is ready for handling, take it slow at first — just like any relationship.
 Start with brief handling sessions (no longer than 5 minutes), and don’t return the snake until it is calm.
-This teaches your pet how to behave during handling by using basic positive reinforcement.
-Once this has been accomplished, you can work up to 10 minutes, and then gradually up to no more than half an hour.
+This teaches your pet how to behave during handling by using rudimentary positive reinforcement.
+Once this has been accomplished, you can work up to longer sessions.
+Handling should occur at least weekly, but no more than once daily.

 While handling your snake, be gentle.
 Rather than grabbing it, let it crawl onto your hand.
 Lift it from below rather than above, and support as much of its body as possible.
 Use slow movements and don’t walk around too much.
 Kingsnakes usually tolerate handling well.